Articulated19/truck_manual_ctrl/README.md

 enjoy and drive responsibly

-holdleft and right trigger to drive
+hold left and right trigger to drive

 steering: left joystick